Unplugging: Production

 In May 2019, it was announced Matt Walsh and Isla Fisher had joined the cast of the film, with Debra Neil-Fisher making her directorial debut, from a screenplay by Walsh and Brad Morris, with Walsh and Morris set to produce the film.
 In October 2020, Eva Longoria, Lea Thompson, Keith David, Nicole Byer, and Al Madrigal joined the cast of the film, with Longoria replacing Fisher.

 Principal photography began in October 2020.
-The film was shot in various locations in Oklahoma in the USA, including Tulsa.
+The film was shot in various locations in Oklahoma in the US, including Tulsa.

 Release

-Unplugging was released on April 22, 2022 by Vertical Entertainment.
+Unplugging was released on April 22, 2022, by Vertical Entertainment.

 Reception

 In the United States and Canada, the film earned an estimated $20,500 from 101 theaters in its opening weekend.

 On the review aggregator website Rotten Tomatoes, 14% of 14 reviews are positive, with an average rating of 3.8/10.